AElfProject/aelf-boilerplate/README.md

-# aelf-boilerplate : a framework for smart contract and dApp development
+# AElf-boilerplate - A framework for smart contract and dApp development

 Welcome to AElf Boilerplate's official GitHub repo !